Danofthepeople/EldarisShared/content/Campaign Details/Character Creation.md

 Eldaris has many races, some would say a nice number of races, find the details here: [[Races]]

 # Backstory
 I like a good backstory, and I will read any that are provided to me.
 However I appreciate backstories are hard to come up with.
 For this campaign I have come up with a framework to help you along.
+I always aim to have at least one arc linked to each characters backstory.
+If there is something in your backstory you specifically want to explore, please highlight it to me.

 ## Character Questions
 Please answer all of these questions.